phaubertin/jinue/doc/syscalls/create-thread.md

 ## Errors

-* JINUE_EINVAL the code entry point is set to a kernel address.
+* JINUE_EINVAL if the code entry point is set to a kernel address.
-* JINUE_EINVAL the user stack address is set to a kernel address.
+* JINUE_EINVAL if the user stack address is set to a kernel address.
-* JINUE_EAGAIN the thread could not be created because of needed resources.
+* JINUE_EAGAIN if the thread could not be created because of needed resources.

 ## Future Direction